Online Workshops

 The workshop will focus on how to support your child before and after school (morning and end of the day routines), exploring a range of regulation ideas and strategies to support your neurodivergent child.
 I will discuss how to create opportunities for sensory play, calming sensory input, as well as discussing how to plan the right activities in the afternoon.
 We will look at how to create morning routines that might work for your child, and how the journey to school can be used to support regulation.
 The workshop will also cover how to use regulation tools and buffers around challenging parts of the week, and how these might be used at the weekend to support your child.

-MELTDOWNS - Workshop 4: Regulation Series (Group Coaching)
+MELTDOWNS - Week 4: Regulation Series (Group Coaching)

 In this workshop we will start by looking at the difference between meltdowns, tantrums and shut downs and beginning to understand why they might happen.
 We will then explore how to support your child in the moment (during a meltdown) including words/phrases that might be helpful and how to create a mantra to support you as the parent/carer.
 I will be discussing how and when to discuss challenging behaviours with your child and how best to support their nervous system after a meltdown.
 The workshop will also cover how to manage meltdowns in public, what is the meltdown-loop and how to regulate yourself when your child having a meltdown.
 This workshop can be a stand alone, but I will be referring back to topics discussed in Part 1 of the Regulation series as they are designed to support you best as a series.

-EMOTIONAL REGULATION - Workshop 4: Regulation Series (Group Coaching)
+EMOTIONAL REGULATION - Week 5: Regulation Series (Group Coaching)

 What is emotional regulation?
 What does emotional dysregulation look like?
 In this workshop we will discuss age appropriate expectations of child development and understanding the development of self-regulation and the importance of mutual/co-regulation.
 We will also look at the pros and cons of using zones of regulation with neurodivergent children, the role of modelling and using explicit regulating language at home as well as helping children to visualise emotions and how feelings move through our bodies.